dbrugne/donut/README.md

 - [x] Room profile modal
 - [x] Home replace topic by description
 - [x] Room permanent switch in header
+- Improve design
 - [ ] Use "user color" in "home", "onetoone" panel and tab and room user list
 - [ ] Use "room color" in room tab
+- Improve usage
+- [ ] Room profile form in a popin
+- [ ] User profile form in a popin
+- [ ] Use tile template in user:search and room:search and move search in page (as for home)
 - [ ] Get last 50 viewed on onetoone opening
 - [ ] On onetoone focus trigger a (user:status<->user:status) to ask for connectivity and block message posting
+- Improve protocol
 - [ ] Replace room:out by user:disconnect sometimes
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
-- [ ] Room profile in a popin
-- [ ] User profile in a popin
 - [ ] Room ops (room:op, room:deop, room:topic)
-- [ ] Use tile template in user:search and room:search and move search in page (as for home)
 - [ ] Upgrade socket.io to 1.0
   - [ ] Use redis for sessions (for socket and express)
   - [ ] user:nickname, user:avatar, user:color messages